 The good news is that leptin resistance can be managed, though reversing it entirely is challenging.

-Weight loss, particularly through dietary changes and increased physical activity, has been shown to improve leptin sensitivity.
-Additionally, reducing inflammation through diet and exercise may help restore the brain’s ability to respond to leptin.
+Weight loss, especially through dietary changes and increased physical activity, has been shown to improve leptin sensitivity.

-A study in the Journal of Obesity found that reducing calorie intake and increasing physical activity led to improvements in leptin sensitivity in obese individuals.
+A study published in the Journal of Obesity found that combining reduced calorie intake with regular exercise led to notable improvements in leptin sensitivity among obese individuals.

 So, is leptin resistance the hidden genetic trigger for obesity?